-Early filing should be considered where the goal is to stay a more costly district court litigation until the validity of the asserted patent is adjudged by the PTO.
-Most courts will not consider staying the litigation until at least a first office action rejection is received.
-Statistics indicate that the issuance of the first office action could be one year or more after the request is granted and a filing date is accorded in an ex parte reexamination request.
-In an inter partes reexamination, the rules state that "[t]he order for inter partes reexamination will usually be accompanied by the initial Office action on the merits of the reexamination."125 In the authors' experience, however, this is not always the case, particularly with the increased popularity of inter partes reexaminations in the past two years.
+Early filing should be considered where the goal is to stay a more costly district court litigation until the validity of the asserted patent is adjudicated by the PTO.
+Most courts will not consider staying the litigation until at least a first Office action rejection is received.
+Statistics indicate that the issuance of the first Office action could be one year or more after the request is granted and a filing date is accorded in an ex parte reexamination request.
+In an inter partes reexamination, the rules state that "[t]he order for inter partes reexamination will usually be accompanied by the initial Office action on the merits of the reexamination."139 In the authors' experience, however, this is not always the case, particularly with the increased popularity of inter partes reexaminations in the past several years.
+But, based on anecdotal evidence, it appears the CRU is trending towards issuance of the initial Office action with the reexamination order.